Singularity of solutions to singular SPDEs: Main result and its proof

 \begin{rem} We only considered the case that $N_i(\nabla) = \langle \nabla \rangle^{n_i}$ for $i=0,1,\ldots,k$ and $M(\nabla) = \langle \nabla \rangle^m$, but our argument is applicable to the case of more general Fourier multipliers.
 For example, when $N_i$ and $M$ satisfy $|N_i(l)|_{\mathbb{C}} \lesssim |l|^{n_i}$, $|M(l)|_{\mathbb{C}} \lesssim |l|^{m}$ as $|l| \rightarrow \infty$, and the sequence $\{ c_{N,2}^\alpha\}_N$ diverges exactly as stated in Lemma~\ref{lpj}, it is straightforward to extend our result to this case.
 From the proof of Lemma~\ref{lpj}, the value of $c_{N,2}^\alpha$ is given by

 The divergence of $\{ c_{N,2}^\alpha\}_N$ is crucial in the proof of Theorem~\ref{new}, and our argument is not applicable if it fails to diverge.
 This is the case for some equations, for example, the KPZ equation and the stochastic Burgers equation.
 In our setting, the (one-dimensional) KPZ equation is the case that $d=1$, $\sigma =2$, $k=2$, $N_0(l) =-1$, $N_1(l)=N_2(l)= i l$, and $M(l)=1$ for $l\in\mathbb{Z}$.
 Inserting these into \eqref{teisu}, we see that $c_{N,2}^\alpha =0$ from the antisymmetry of $N_1$ and $N_2$, which is consistent with the fact that the conclusion of Theorem~\ref{new} fails there.
 The case of stochastic Burgers equation is similar.
-See Section~\ref{sec:appKPZ}. \end{rem}
+See Section~\ref{sec:appKPZ}. \end{rem} The first part of Remark~\ref{rem:KPZcase} can be summarized as follows. \begin{thm} Consider the setting of Theorem~\ref{new}, but in the definitions of $Z$ and $Y^N$, we replace $\scal{\nabla}^m \eta$ by $M(i\nabla)\eta$ and we set \begin{equ} F(u) = N_0(i\nabla) \prod_{i=1}^k (N_i(i\nabla)u)\;, \end{equ} where $M$ and $N_i$ are continuous functions $\R^d \to \R$ such that